tc39/notes/meetings/2025-04/april-17.md

 RBN: The—the other point to my topic is that in both B and C, there’s discussion about `symbol.enter`, and the proposal for `symbol.enter` that’s currently at Stage 1 is specifically about `Symbol.enter` being a more complex extra step to enforcing that you’re actually using a declaration with using that if you really, really, really want to or immediate to or have a very specific reason that you can call out to that method the invoke it, which, yes, could result in the potential context leaks you’re discussing, but the point it being a built-in symbol that 99.9% of people won’t have to look at because nail be typing using whatever equals and that value, means that people aren’t going to be reaching for this unless they really need, to people who really need will most likely be taking extra care about stack discipline.
 I’m not really certain that B and C are necessary in that context.

 NRO: Yeah, all times mentioned that this requirement is not all the time.
-Like, part of this context proposal design was that AsyncContext snapshots will be very cheap to get, they’re just copying a point, and you don’t actually need to, like, iterate through a structure to copy its values, which is why it’s okay to do it, for example, at every single await.
+Like, part of this context proposal design was that AsyncContext snapshots will be very cheap to get, they’re just copying a pointer, and you don’t actually need to, like, iterate through a structure to copy its values, which is why it’s okay to do it, for example, at every single await.
 So I wouldn’t worry about that too much.
-It’s just literally copying a point to somewhere else.
+It’s just literally copying a pointer to somewhere else.

 SHS: Yeah, gist warranted to point out the overhead question, and there’s the issue of the order it happens.
 If the finishing the using is where we’re making mutation happen, that does break disposable stack, because you use using to enter the stack, and then you event kind of put more disposables on the stack without using syntax.
 And so that would not trigger the mutation mutation and that does break the intuition and the composability.